 Are you moving to Madrid for a longer period and would like to get a monthly pass?
 Get ahead and order your personal public transport card in advance.

 There are also great alternatives to Madrid’s public transport when it comes to getting around Madrid.
-Alternatives like, Madrid’s taxis, Uber or Cabify as well as car & scooter rental services and car sharing options.
+Alternatives like, ridesharing apps and car sharing options as well as e-Scooters, e-Bikes & Motor scooter rental services.
 Since June 2014, Madrid has also been offering public, electric bikes that you can rent at your convenience all over the city.

 To keep reading all about Madrid’s transport options, check out the content overview and feel free to click on the topics you are most interested in.
 Each chapter contains relevant information regarding getting around Madrid.
 From details on how to get from and to the airport, ticket options, prices, schedules & transport zones to details on the various means of transportation available and how use them.